 CAA-accredited online speech-language pathology graduate programs are a popular option for students in Maine.
 The many online SLP programs across the country have allowed more students than ever to pursue their graduate education in the communicative sciences and disorders, thanks to their flexible scheduling options and web-based delivery methods.

-While a bachelor’s degree in the field of communication sciences and disorders will facilitate the quickest path into an SLP master’s program, you may still pursue a master’s degree if your undergraduate degree is in another field.
+While a bachelor’s degree in the field of communication sciences and disorders will make for the quickest path into an SLP master’s program, you can still pursue a master’s degree if your undergraduate degree is in another field.

-Most SLP master’s programs will actually help facilitate the completion of prerequisite and foundational courses online before you begin your graduate studies.
+Most SLP master’s programs will actually help you with the completion of prerequisite and foundational courses online before you begin your graduate studies.

 - Speech and Language Development